 On the Vaught Tract you might spy animal tracks of deer, raccoon, fox, squirrel, quail and black bear, and, if you're lucky, catch a glimpse of these elusive animals.
 During your visit, you might be able to keep time to the rat-a-tat-tat-a-tat beat of a red- cockaded woodpecker, a federally threatened species, or pause to listen to the melodious harmonies of songbirds.
 Discover the beauty of rare, insectivorous Venus flytraps or pitcher-plants, native orchids, azaleas and other wildflowers that bloom in profusion in season.
 Another important feature are the Carolina Bays.
 The acreage of the Vaught Tract will be available for public hunting according to the same schedules that already exist for Lewis Ocean Bay Heritage Preserve.

-Founded in 1997, Environmental Banc & Exchange, LLC (EBX) specializes in the protection and restoration of rare, diminishing, and degraded ecosystems and resources, and is a leader in the nationwide practice of environmental banking and leading turn-key provider of ecosystem mitigation and restoration solutions.
+Founded in 1997, Resource Environmental Solutions, specializes in the protection and restoration of rare, diminishing, and degraded ecosystems and resources, and is a leader in the nationwide practice of environmental banking and leading turn-key provider of ecosystem mitigation and restoration solutions.

 - Camping ban remains in effect at Eastatoe Creek Heritage Preserve in Jocassee Gorges

 - Clemson youth deer hunt registration ends Sept.
 16